-The American Institute for Roman Culture’s Summer Archaeological Field School is an intensive, accredited five-week educational program in Roman archaeology led by AIRC faculty and expert archaeologists.
-The program offers students a unique combination of (1) one week of specialized academic instruction in Rome, including visits to major museums and open-air sites to augment field studies and provide participants with a broader context of what life was like in the ancient city, and (2) four weeks of hands-on fieldwork (drawing, photography, geophysical survey, total station) and study and analysis of finds from past seasons with specialists (human bone remains from burials, ceramics, coins, metals, marble, ivory, etc.) at an important archaeological site in the city and environs.
-In 2016 the program will be held from June 6 through July 10 and will take place at Ostia Antica, the harbor of ancient Rome.
+The American Institute for Roman Culture’s Summer Archaeological Field School STUDY SESSION is an intensive, accredited FOUR-week educational program in Roman archaeology led by AIRC faculty and expert archaeologists.
+The program offers students a unique combination of (1) one week of specialized academic instruction in Rome, including visits to major museums and open-air sites to augment field studies and provide participants with a broader context of what life was like in the ancient city, and (2) THREE weeks of hands-on fieldwork (drawing, photography, geophysical survey, total station) and study and analysis of finds from past seasons with specialists (human bone remains from burials, ceramics, coins, metals, marble, ivory, etc.) at an important archaeological site in the city and environs.
+In 2017 the program will be held from June 4 through July 1, 2017 and will take place at Ostia Antica, the harbor of ancient Rome.

 Why Choose This Program?